SP-SDU/ProfHeat/README.md

    ![issue key Example](images/issue-key.png)

 7. **Request a Review:** Tag a teammate in your pull request for a review.

+## Style Guide 📚

+For the `src` directory, adhere to the standards set in [Google's C# Style Guide](https://google.github.io/styleguide/csharp-style.html), use `var` for variable declarations when the type is clear, and write namespaces using a semicolon, which overrides Google's guidelines.
+The root directory will follow the [universal GitHub folder structure conventions](https://github.com/kriasoft/Folder-Structure-Conventions).
+To automatically apply the style use the [editorconfig extension](https://marketplace.visualstudio.com/items?itemName=EditorConfig.EditorConfig)

 ## Project Management 🗂️